BEST SHOULDER EXERCISES WITH DUMBBELLS

 We will take it not to failure but through failure, accumulating more and more lactic acid that we really have to try to resist.

-We’ll start off with a Fixed Arm Front Raise.
+We’ll start off with a variation of the dumbbell front raise called a Fixed Arm Front Raise.

 I keep my elbow locked into a 90-degree position and I raise my arm up in front of my body.
 It’s sort of a modified front raise and press.